Namibia

 Days 8-11: Mighty Etosha National Park dominates northern Namibia and remains one of Africa’s great wildlife destinations.
 At its center lies the massive baked salt pan that gives the park its name, which translates to “The Great White Place.”
 Some 70 miles long, this shimmering expanse is dry most of the time, only receiving a thin cover of water after significant rain.
 However, it’s surrounded by a rich mosaic of savannah, mopane woodland and open grassland, all of which are alive with birds and animals.
 Dotted throughout is a series of waterholes that provide essential rehydration for wildlife and superb viewing opportunities for visitors.

 Etosha is huge, covering some 8,800 square miles, so to see all that it has to offer, we’ll divide our stay between the western and eastern sections.
-We’ll begin in the west, and today’s drive takes us across Damaraland to the western end of the park.
+We’ll begin in the west, and our first day’s drive takes us across Damaraland to the western end of the park.
 We’ll arrive at our lodge in time for an afternoon game drive and our first chance to see some of the area’s mammals.
 Their numbers depend very much on the rains, but Giraffe should be immediately obvious, towering above the trees, and we have a very good chance of seeing our first African Elephants.
 There will be lots of antelope, ranging from the huge Kudu to the elegant black-fronted form of Impala, and with so much prey around Lion or Spotted Hyena can also be expected.
 Our lodge has a large, floodlit waterhole, and as dusk falls we can expect a variety of mammals and birds to appear.
 Sitting quietly within feet of the water we may be treated to a Black Rhinoceros or two coming to drink, and there could also be some nocturnal birds present such as Verreaux’s Eagle-Owl or a Rufous-eared Nightjar.

 Our drives on the plains should provide us with a wonderful variety of encounters.
 On the areas of open grassland we’ll be looking for Kori Bustard, Helmeted Guineafowl, Temminck’s and Double-banded Coursers, Red-capped, Spike-heeled and Pink-billed Larks, Capped Wheatear, Desert Cisticola, Rufous-eared Warbler, and African Pipit.
 Overhead the open skies are the domain of the park’s many raptors, which include Lappet-faced and African White-backed Vultures, Tawny Eagle and Bateleur.

 These plains are also home to large herds of Springbok, Blue Wildebeest, Warthog and Burchell’s Zebra, all of which will join other species at one of the many waterholes.
 Watching over an active waterhole is exciting, and we could once again be lucky enough to see a Black Rhino, this time in daylight.
-Black-backed Jackals seem to be everywhere, and it is not unusual to find groups of Spotted Hyenas coming to the waterholes as well.
+Black-backed Jackal seems to be everywhere, and it is not unusual to find groups of Spotted Hyena coming to the waterholes as well.
 Birds also need to drink.
 At some of the more open waterholes, and if the rains have been sparse, the morning air is filled with the distinctive calls of Namaqua Sandgrouse, flights of which are constantly coming and going.
-These birds are always very wary when drinking, as indeed they should be with the attendant Lanner Falcons always on the lookout for a meal.
+These birds are always very wary when drinking, as indeed they should be with the attendant Lanner Falcon always on the lookout for a meal.
 Occasionally the abundant Namaqua Sandgrouse are joined by the much rarer Burchell’s Sandgrouse, their reddish color and lack of tail streamers helping us separate them.
-Many Cape Turtle and Laughing Doves will join the throng, as will the common Grey-backed Sparrow-Lark and perhaps a few Chestnut-backed Sparrow-Larks.
-Waders are also attracted to the pools, and most will have resident Kittlitz’s Plovers in attendance.
+Many Cape Turtle and Laughing Doves will join the throng, as will the common Grey-backed and perhaps a few Chestnut-backed Sparrow-Larks.
+Waders are also attracted to the pools, and most will have resident Kittlitz’s Plover in attendance.
 It’s also not unusual to see a Hamerkop stalking the water’s edge.

 Etosha is crisscrossed by numerous tracks that get us close to many of its birds.
-Lilac-breasted Rollers often permit a close approach, and both Red-crested and Northern Black Korhaans can be found on the roadside, while the bushes hold African Grey and Southern Red-billed Hornbills, Long-billed Crombec, African Barred Wren-warbler, Burnt-necked Eremomela and Southern White-crowned Shrike, among many others.
+Lilac-breasted Roller often permit a close approach, and both Red-crested and Northern Black Korhaans can be found on the roadside, while the bushes hold African Grey and Southern Red-billed Hornbills, Long-billed Crombec, African Barred Wren-warbler, Burnt-necked Eremomela and Southern White-crowned Shrike, among many others.

 In the eastern part of Etosha there will be more waterholes to take in, and we’ll also stop at a lodge to search the grounds for the distinctive Bare-cheeked Babbler, another bird found only in Namibia and Angola.
-This lodge is also usually home to the Barn Owl and tiny African Scops Owl, both of which we hope to see at their daytime roosts.
+This lodge is also usually home to Barn Owl and tiny African Scops Owl, both of which we hope to see at their daytime roosts.

 From our eastern base we’ll happily encounter many of the birds and mammals that have entertained us over the past few days, but there will be new things to look for as well: Swainson’s Francolin, Red-necked Falcon, Shikra, Gabar Goshawk, Yellow-billed Hornbill, Meyer’s Parrot, Rufous-naped Lark, Red-billed Buffalo Weaver and Scaly-feathered Finch, to mention a few.
 Nights in Etosha National Park.